DeanWeiss/ops-reading-notes-201d/ReadingNotes07.md

   Community – PowerShell has one of the most connected and welcoming communities in tech.
 Plugging into it will only help you become a better admin/engineer
   Relevant – PowerShell continues to grow and be adopted.
 If you’re not learning it, you won’t remain competitive in the job market

+## Things I want to know more about
+These articles did a good job of breaking PowerShell is.
+I am curious as to what the most common scripts are that people run.
+I will be checking out the Youtube channel that was linked and watching some of those videos.